Branuz/bestreads/README.md

 ./gradlew run
 ```

-You can run the tests with the following command.
+To run the tests write with the following command.

 ```
 ./gradlew test
 ```

-You can run the checkstyles with the following command.
+To run the checkstyles write the following command.

 ```
 ./gradlew checkstyleMain
 ```

-You can run the jacoco repoirt with the following command.
+To run the jacoco report write the following command.

 ```
 ./gradlew jacocoTestReport